alphalon/kotlin-scripting/README.md

 //DIR <dir-spec>
 ```

-The DIR comments specifies in which directory the script should be executed.
-If not present, scripts will be executed in the current directory.
+The DIR comment specifies in which directory the script should be executed.
+If not present, scripts will be executed in the working directory.

 The _dir-spec_ supports an absolute path, a path relative to the home directory using the tilde notation, and variable substitution to an absolute path.

 For example, to always a particular script run in the project directory, add the `//DIR $KO_PROJECT` comment to your file.

+Note: This only applies when executing the script with the `ko` script.

 ```kotlin
 //CMD <command> <multi-word description>